salmeister/home-assistant-config/README.md

-# 🏠 Smart Home Assistant Configuration
+# 🏠 Home Assistant Configuration

-Welcome to my comprehensive Home Assistant configuration!
-This repository showcases a sophisticated smart home setup with advanced automations, integrations, and custom solutions that have evolved over years of refinement.
+Welcome to my Home Assistant configuration!
+This repository showcases a smart home setup with advanced automations, integrations, and custom solutions that have evolved over years of refinement.

 ## 🌟 Highlights